THE POLICY EDGE

 Ministry of Health and Family Welfare MoHFW

-The Ministry of Health and Family Welfare conducted a post-budget breakout session titled “Scale-up Allied Health Professionals” on March 9, 2026, to formulate a national strategy for expanding the skilled healthcare workforce beyond doctors and nurses.
+The Ministry of Health and Family Welfare conducted a post-budget breakout session titled “Scale-up Allied Health Professionals” on March 9, 2026, to translate the Union Budget’s vision into a national workforce roadmap.
+The session focused on the government's ambitious goal to add 1,00,000 professionals over the next five years to meet the rising demand for diagnostics, imaging, and physiotherapy.

 -Advertisement-